Learning how to become a bookkeeper can help you create the best small business where you can work at home.

-Bookkeepers are able to charge a high hourly rate and there are minimal startup costs.
+Bookkeepers’ hourly rates are $17 – $25+ per hour, and there are minimal startup costs.
 Perfect if you are looking for a business to start from home!

 If you’re looking for a job that you can do as a stay-at-home mom, this is perfect for you.

 We’ll go through exactly how to become a bookkeeper right from the comfort of your home.

 Wondering what a bookkeeper actually does?
 Accounting and bookkeeping are actually very different!